Published Spring 2023:

 Catalyzing Change in DANM, The Arts, and Campus-wide

 Concrete Steps for Empowering Under Represented Minorities and Expanding Diversity, Equity, Inclusion, and Anti Racism in the Arts and throughout the UC Santa Cruz Community.
-This is a plan that DANM created in collaboration with members of the Arts Division.
+This is a plan that DANM created in collaboration with members of the Arts Division to create a balanced socio-environmental experience of all DANM students, staff, and faculty.

 History of DEI: A Video Comic, 2022